benjaminrosenbaum/choicescript_tools/README.md

 * unbalanced.rb - print a proofreading report of unmatched brackets, bare variables, and broken ellipses.
 * playthroughs.rb - run multiple randomtests, capturing the output and buildiung a file of stats which you can parse to find interesting examples of playthroughs to read from start to finish.
 * stat_code_gen.rb - generate ChoiceScript to find out the PC's best and worst stats at a given point in time.
+* gr.sh - grep a large section of your code and call out the matching line

 ## likely.rb